Moshiasri/Elrond/README.md

 To utilize these images, the grid coordinates are provided of each image so we know how to scale them and align them with the images in pixels.
 We need the Xmax and Ymin for each image to do the scaling (provided in our grid_sizes.csv) Please refer to this [tutorial](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/details/data-processing-tutorial) on how to programmatically view the images.

+## File descriptions

+* train_wkt.csv - the WKT format of all the training labels
+ * ImageId - ID of the image
+ * ClassType - type of objects (1-10)
+ * MultipolygonWKT - the labeled area, which is multipolygon geometry represented in WKT format
+* three_band.zip - the complete dataset of 3-band satellite images.
+The three bands are in the images with file name = {ImageId}.tif.
+MD5 = 7cf7bf17ba3fa3198a401ef67f4ef9b4
+* sixteen_band.zip - the complete dataset of 16-band satellite images.
+The 16 bands are distributed in the images with file name =         {ImageId}_{A/M/P}.tif.
+MD5 = e2949f19a0d1102827fce35117c5f08a
+* grid_sizes.csv - the sizes of grids for all the images
+ * ImageId - ID of the image
+ * Xmax - maximum X coordinate for the image
+ * Ymin - minimum Y coordinate for the image
+* sample_submission.csv - a sample submission file in the correct format
+ * ImageId - ID of the image
+ * ClassType - type of objects (1-10)
+ * MultipolygonWKT - the labeled area, which is multipolygon geometry represented in WKT format
+* train_geojson.zip - the geojson format of all the training labels (essentially these are the same information as train_wkt.csv)